 If you are dreaming of an uncrowded, sun-drenched tropical beach escape look no further than the glorious Sira Peninsula – an idyllic stretch of dazzling white sand lapped by crystal clear waters and fringed by coconut palms.

-Tropical perfection awaits at The Anandita, with four private bedroom pavilions set in a coconut grove, families and friends will be pampered at this fully staffed tropical island get-away.
-Families will find plenty of space to spread out at 6-bedroomed Villa Sepoi Sepoi, set within 4.5 acres of coconut grove and gardens.
+Tropical perfection awaits at The Anandita, with four private bedroom pavilions set in a coconut grove, families and friends will be pampered at this fully staffed tropical island getaway.
+Families will find plenty of space to spread out at the 6-bedroom Villa Sepoi Sepoi, set within 4.5 acres of coconut grove and gardens.
 If you LOVE stunning contemporary design, the 5-bedroomed Villa Sapi awaits with its funky architecture, three swimming pools plus a children’s pool.
-Another option, 6-bedroomed Sira Beach House nestles into a coconut grove and beautifully crafted from local materials and embellished with fascinating art and antiques, this eco-friendly villa makes full use of environmental technologies to create a low impact, authentic Lombok experience.
+Another option, the 6-bedroom Sira Beach House nestles into a coconut grove and beautifully crafted from local materials and embellished with fascinating art and antiques, this eco-friendly villa makes full use of environmental technologies to create a low-impact, authentic Lombok experience.

 Sira Beach is the perfect base for exploring the charms of this ‘undiscovered’ island paradise, and your villa manager will be happy to organise a driver and customize an itinerary for an exhilarating day trip.